TV Antenna for attic

 What do you suggest I do to get good local reception with a new antenna or from the existing one?
 Our house is three years old and has wiring throughout to supply the satellite feed to each room—we currently have a satellite receiver box on the main level and one on the basement with each room on each level able to receive the feed from its respective satellite box.

 To supply off air signal throughout the house a distribution amplifier would be required.
 Assuming your current TV antenna is directional it would be difficult to receive all local channels clearly without rotating the antenna.

-My recommendation would be an Winegard MS 2000 omnidirectional antenna (mounted outside above the roof line for best results) and a HDA 100 signal amplifier.
+My recommendation is the omnidirectional antenna > (mounted outside above the roof line for best results) and a HDA 100 signal amplifier >.
 Install the HDA 100 inline on the antenna side of the signal splitter.
 From Hemlock you have TV transmitters located to the NE.
 E. SE. and S.

 Using a directional TV antenna on a multiple outlet system and rotating it can be very frustrating.
 You can only control the antenna direction from one location in the house, also multiple viewing of different stations in different directions at the same time is nearly impossible.
 With the MS 2000 you can view any station from any direction on any TV at the same time.

 If I can assist you further please do not hesitate to contact me.

 I can't have an outdoor TV antenna